Zeleo/recurrence-expression/README.md

 user>
 ```

-In above example, we use a Clojure map to represent a recurrence
+In the above example, we use a Clojure map to represent a recurrence
 expression.
-(In particular: `{:every {:second 10}}`.)
-It's because use clojure data
+(Specifically: `{:every {:second 10}}`.)
+It is because we use
-structure internally when performing calculations.
+a Clojure data structure internally when performing calculations.

 ### Java